debs-obrien/debbie.codes/content/articles/why-microsoft.md

 And when I handed in my notice to him, I asked him if he remembered my answer and he said, "yes, Microsoft".

 So how did it happen?
+I guess it was right time and right place.
+A little bit of luck but also being prepared.
+Having a goal in mind and just going for it until the right opportunity arose.
 You can read all about it in my post [Interviewing with the Big Tech Companies](/blog/interviewing-with-the-big-tech-companies).

 ## My dream came true